 • Apples – to coat in the caramel.

-• A heavy-bottomed pot to make sure that the sugar cooks evenly.
+• A heavy-bottomed pot is necessary to ensure that the sugar cooks evenly.

 Step 1 – Start with a clean medium-sized saucepan and add the sugar, water, and cream of tartar.

-Step 2 – Heat on medium bringing the sugar water will start to boil.
+Step 2 – Heat on medium, bringing the sugar water to a boil.
 (Don’t stir.
-Just pick up the saucepan and swish around the sugar if needed).
+Simply pick up the saucepan and swirl the sugar around if needed.

 Step 3 – Watch the sugar mixture closely!
-After it boils for about 6-8 minutes, it will start to get slightly darker and smell like caramel.
+After boiling for about 6-8 minutes, it will start to take on a slightly darker color and develop a caramel-like aroma.

-Step 4 – Boil for about 10-20 more seconds to let it turn a medium brown color (this color change will be slight when using vegan unbleached sugar).
+Step 4 – Boil for an additional 10-20 seconds to allow the mixture to turn a medium brown color (note that this color change will be slight when using vegan unbleached sugar).

-Step 5 – Remove from heat and immediately add coconut oil and stir with a metal whisk for a few seconds.
+Step 5 – Remove from heat and immediately add the coconut oil, stirring with a metal whisk for a few seconds.

-Step 6 – Add the soy milk and continue to stir until smooth and everything is well mixed.
-(It will bubble up and may spatter, so be careful)!
+Step 6 – Add the soy milk and continue stirring until smooth and everything is well combined.
+(It will bubble up and may spatter, so be careful!)

 A series of 4 pictures showing the steps of boiling sugar and adding coconut oil and soy milk to make vegan caramel for vegan caramel apples.

-Step 7 – Allow cooling to room temperature.
+Step 7 – Allow the mixture to cool to room temperature.

-Step 8 – While it’s cooling, prepare your apples by washing and drying them.
+Step 8 – While the mixture is cooling, prepare your apples by washing and drying them.
 Then remove the stems and insert a stick into the top.

-Step 9 – Line a tray with parchment paper to set the apples on after they have been dipped.
+Step 9 – Line a tray with parchment paper to set the dipped apples on.

 Step 10 – Reheat the caramel sauce until it is the right consistency for dipping apples.
 (If your caramel is thin, let it boil again for about 30 seconds.
-If it is too thick add a teaspoon or two of soy milk and reheat and stir until it’s a sticky sauce.
+If it is too thick, add a teaspoon or two of soy milk, reheat, and stir until it’s a smooth, sticky sauce.

 Step 11 – Dip the apples in the caramel.
 Let the excess drip off and place it on the parchment-lined tray.